God’s divine attributes

 This solves the arbitrariness problem because God’s choices of what to command are not arbitrary but a consequence of his perfect omnibenevolent nature.
 Essentially, God won’t and can’t change his mind tomorrow about what is good because his commands are a result of his perfect unchanging omnibenevolent nature.

 This also solves the other horn of the Euthyphro dilemma; that God commands what is good because it is good.
-For Adams, what makes God’s commands good is their accordance with God’s omnibenevolent nature.
+For Aquinas, what makes God’s commands good is their accordance with God’s omnibenevolent nature.
 This avoids the threat to omnipotence made by an external standard to which God must conform.
 The standard is God himself.

 The issue of the grounding of God’s goodness.
 Attempts to solve the Euthyphro dilemma by appealing to God’s intrinsic loving nature are vulnerable to the issue of accounting for why God’s nature is good.
 The Euthyphro dilemma is trying to get to the bottom of why/what it is that makes God’s commands good.
 If the answer is God’s nature, then the question simply becomes why is God’s nature good or what is it that makes God’s nature good?
-This move by philosophers like Aquinas and Adams arguably merely kicks the can down the road.
+This move by philosophers like Aquinas arguably merely kicks the can down the road.

 The compatibility of omniscience and free will

 Boethius grappled with the puzzle of divine foreknowledge – the idea that God knows what we are going to do before we do it.
 If he does, how can we have free will?
 Boethius thought this needed solving because if we don’t have free will, then how can God judge us fairly, sending us to heaven or hell.
 That would seem to question his omnibenevolence.
 Yet if God didn’t know what we were going to do next, that would seem to question his omniscience.